pmean/build-website/text/20/sleeper-quote.md

 source: "New"
 date: "2020-12-21"
 categories:
-- Quotation
+- Quotations
 tags:
 - Reproducible research
 output: html_document
 ---

-Dr. Melik: This morning for breakfast he requested something called “wheat germ, organic honey, and tiger’s milk.”
+Dr. Melik: This morning for breakfast he requested something called "wheat germ, organic honey, and tiger's milk."

 Dr. Aragon: [chuckling] Oh, yes.
 Those are the charmed substances that some years ago were thought to contain life-preserving properties.